tikatoo/irc.js/docs/API.rst

     `function (exception) { }`

-    Emitted when the socket connection to the server emits and error event.
+    Emitted when the socket connection to the server emits an error event.
     See `net.Socket's error event <https://nodejs.org/api/net.html#net_event_error_1>`_ for more information.

 .. js:data:: 'unhandled'